 #Was Aurangzeb ever depicted with as much grandeur as Shah Jahan?
 Who was a better ruler, Aurangzeb or his father Shah Jahan?
 Why?

 #What made Aurangzeb such an inspiring figure?
+What makes him a controversial figure?

 # analyse different Mughal paintings with your students.
 Have them imagine the opulence of the Mughal court during the time of Shah Jahan and Aurangzeb – and create their own diorama of a Mughal palace!